Skip to main content

 Does insurance cover egg freezing?

 Each insurance company has a different policy.
 The one thing most agree on?
 They usually won’t cover the cost of egg freezing.
-However, many will include coverage for diagnostic testing, your initial consultation with a fertility specialist, and sometimes, medication.
+However, many do offer coverage for diagnostic testing, an initial consultation with a fertility specialist, and sometimes, medication.

 Some large companies are starting to offer coverage for egg freezing, so check with your HR department to see if your insurance will cover any or all of your costs.